cesarandreu/bshed/README.md

 ### Bikeshed creation

 1. register / sign in
-2. create Bikeshed by declaring title
+2. create Bikeshed
-3. add images (minimum of 2, maximum of 5) and publish
+3. add Bikes (minimum of 2, maximum of 5)
+4. open Bikeshed